-Authors' addresses: Svetlana Minakova, s.minakova@liacs.leidenuniv.nl, Leiden University, Niels Bohrweg 1, Leiden, South Holland, The Netherlands, 2333 CA; Todor Stefanov, t.p.stefanov@liacs.leidenuniv.nl, Leiden University, Niels Bohrweg 1, Leiden, South Holland, The Netherlands, 2333 CA.
+Authors' address: S. Minakova and T. Stefanov, Leiden University, Niels Bohrweg 1, Leiden, South Holland, The Netherlands, 2333 CA; emails: {s.minakova, t.p.stefanov}@liacs.leidenuniv.nl.

 Permission to make digital or hard copies of all or part of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
 Copyrights for components of this work owned by others than ACM must be honored.
 Abstracting with credit is permitted.
 To copy otherwise, or republish, to post on servers or to redistribute to lists, requires prior specific permission and/or a fee.
 Request permissions from permissions@acm.org.